ocaml/omd/bmd/README.md

    * Starting a list with 3 spaces and a star.
    * Continuing the list.
   * 2 spaces and a star: are we still in the same list?

+So you can see that on Github, the star with less space starts an inner list, which is kind of very wrong...